Saturday's contest undoubtably was more fun for the Utes (3-5, 1-4), who must win three of their final four games to be bowl eligible this year.

-The Utes used a strong running attack, a solid defense and some key plays by special teams to beat the Bears.
+The Utes used a strong running attack, a solid defense and some key plays by special teams to beat the Bears (3-6, 2-4).

 Cal, which has had an up-and-down season similar to Utah's, never mounted much of a threat once the Utes took the lead.

-Utah had been outscored 62-28 in the first quarter of its previous seven games combined, but went up 14-3 in the opening quarter Saturday thanks to a 100-yard kickoff return by Reggie Dunn and a 17-yard fumble recovery by Reggie Topps.
+Utah, outscored 62-28 in the first quarter of its previous seven games, went up 14-3 in the opening quarter Saturday thanks to a 100-yard kickoff return by Reggie Dunn and a 17-yard fumble recovery by Reggie Topps.

-Dunn also had a 100-yard return in the fourth quarter, becoming the first Ute to have two in a game and three in a career.
+Dunn also had a 100-yard return in the fourth quarter to become the first Ute to have two in a game and three in a career.
 He had his first 100-yard return against Iowa State in 2010.

 The biggest difference for the Utes from previous games was their ability to finish drives.